 How is abdominal pain treated?

 Occasional abdominal pain, like slight nausea or menstrual cramps, often has an innocent basis, particularly in younger patients.
 However, since dangerous illnesses can also begin with mild symptoms, it is not prudent to ignore any unusual stomach pain.
 With many stomach and intestinal ailments, sometimes it’s hard to even explain where the pain is, or the pain comes and goes, starts out small and gets much worse, or it’s very sharp and hurts a lot.
-A general practitioner may treat a temporary issue such as a stomach virus, a food poisoning incident, or a single urinary tract infection, but sometimes abdominal pain is an indication of a chronic or serious condition that needs to be treated by a specialized stomach doctor.
+A general practitioner may treat a temporary issue such as a stomach virus, a food poisoning incident, or a single urinary tract infection, but sometimes abdominal pain is an indication of a chronic or serious condition that needs to be treated by a specialized doctor for stomach/abdominal pain.

 In order to determine the best treatment for your abdominal pain, NYC gastroenterologist Dr. Borcich will start with a thorough evaluation, including a review of your medical history and your symptoms.
 If necessary, he will order tests to evaluate your blood, urine or stool.
 In some cases, he may prescribe an endoscopy, colonoscopy, small bowel capsule, or other imaging studies such as an ultrasound or MRI in order to make an accurate diagnosis.

 Once the cause of your stomach pain has been identified, Dr. Borcich will be able to recommend a treatment and relief plan tailored to your needs.
 Conservative treatments such as medications and lifestyle modifications are always the first options explored.
 However, when necessary, patients of Dr. Borcich will have access to the latest, state-of-the-art surgical options.

 Do I need to see a gastroenterologist/stomach doctor for my abdominal pain?